 Bible Verses for Reference:

-“you shall therefore be holy, for I am holy” (Lev 11:45).
+“You shall therefore be holy, for I am holy” (Leviticus 11:45).

-“For if we sin willfully after that we have received the knowledge of the truth, there remains no more sacrifice for sins, But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries” (Heb 10:26–27).
+“For if we sin willfully after that we have received the knowledge of the truth, there remains no more sacrifice for sins, But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries” (Hebrews 10:26–27).

 Relevant Words of God:

 At the time, Jesus’ work was the work to redeem all mankind.
-The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
+The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer of sin, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins.
 Provided you believed, you would never more be of sin.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (2)

-A sinner such as you, who has just been redeemed, and has not been changed, or been perfected by God, can you be after God’s heart?
+A sinner such as you, who has just been redeemed, and has not been changed, or been perfected by God, can you be in line with God’s intentions?
 For you, you who are still of your old self, it is true that you were saved by Jesus, and that you are not counted as a sinner because of the salvation of God, but this does not prove that you are not sinful, and are not impure.
 How can you be saintly if you have not been changed?
 Within, you are beset by impurity, selfish and mean, yet you still wish to descend with Jesus—you should be so lucky!
 You have missed a step in your belief in God: You have merely been redeemed, but you have not been changed.
-For you to be after God’s heart, God must personally do the work of changing and cleansing you; if you are only redeemed, you will be incapable of attaining sanctity.
+For you to be in line with God’s intentions, God must personally do the work of changing and cleansing you; if you are only redeemed, you will be incapable of attaining sanctity.
 In this way you will be unqualified to share in the good blessings of God, for you have missed out a step in God’s work of managing man, which is the key step of changing and perfecting.
 You, a sinner who has just been redeemed, are therefore incapable of directly inheriting God’s inheritance.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Concerning Appellations and Identity